Skip to content

 What Causes Cataracts?

-The most important cause of cataract is ageing — most cataracts appear after age 60.
+Ageing, above everything else — most cataracts appear after age 60.
 Other contributing factors include:

 • Diabetes